 2. Create an account with your email address

-3. Fill out the online form (personal data, travel information)
+3. Fill out the online form (personal information, travel details)

-4. Upload a passport photo in JPEG format (white background, face visible)
+4. Upload a passport-sized photo in JPEG format (white background, face visible)

 5. Pay the 30 USD by credit card